 Red River is the river forming the Texas-Oklahoma state line from the Panhandle to Lake Texoma - a wide, sandy-bedded river with highly variable seasonal flow.
 Active bank erosion, seasonal flooding, and demand for waterfront access create ongoing marine construction needs for residential and commercial properties here.

 Red River presents the conditions of Texas river construction - a wide, sandy-bedded river with highly variable seasonal flow.
 Seasonal water level swings, soft depositional substrate, and periodic high-water events test every shoreline structure.
-Army Corps 404 permits and state authorization apply to construction here.
+Army required waterway coordination and state authorization apply to construction here.

 Shore Protect Team offers Shoreline Protection Services in Red River, TX.
-Our services include river bank erosion control using bulkhead and riprap systems, dock and pier construction, and retaining wall systems.
-Section 404 permit applications are managed as part of each project.
+Our services include river bank erosion control using bulkhead and riprap systems, dock and pier construction, and retaining wall systems. federal waterway requirements required coordination are managed as part of each project.

 Shore Protect Team provides bank stabilization, retaining wall construction, dock and access installation, and shoreline erosion control along the Red River on the Texas-Oklahoma border in Montague, Clay, Wichita, Wilbarger, Hardeman, Childress, Collingsworth, Wheeler, Gray, Roberts, and Hemphill counties.
 The Red River forms the boundary between Texas and Oklahoma along its entire length - its distinctive red color comes from the iron-rich clay soils of the southern Plains watershed, and its sandy, shifting channel creates some of the most actively eroding riverbank conditions in the state.
 The Red River's braided sandy channel migrates laterally across its wide floodplain, making proactive bank protection essential for landowners along its margins.